 - Use computers, audio-visual aids, and other equipment and materials to supplement presentations.

 - Guide and counsel students with adjustment or academic problems, or special academic interests.

-When polled, High School Teachers say the following skills are most frequently used in their jobs:
+High School Teachers state the following job skills are important in their day-to-day work.

 Instructing: Teaching others how to do something.